jiao2560/Milestone-1---The-World/README-milestone2.md

 Neighboring spaces: Dining Hall Parlor Wine Cellar Game Over!
 Thanks for playing!

+Key Features Demonstrated

+This example run demonstrates the following Milestone 2 requirements:

+1. Adding Players
+   - A human-controlled player and an AI-controlled player are added to the game.

+2. Player Movement
+   - The player moves between spaces, such as from the **Armory** to the **Drawing Room**.

+3. Item Pickup
+   - The player picks up items like the **Revolver**, and the AI picks up a **Sharp Knife**.

+4. Looking Around
+   - The player looks around the **Armory**, seeing items and neighboring spaces.

+5. Displaying Player Description
+   - The player's current status, including their name, current space, and carried items, is displayed.

+6. Turn-Based Gameplay
+   - The game alternates turns between the human and AI players, with clear feedback after each command.

+7. Displaying Space Information
+   - Information about the player’s current space, such as items and neighbors, is provided.

+8. Graphical Map Generation
+   - The initial and updated world maps are saved as `world_map_initial.png` and `world_map.png` respectively.

+9. Game End Condition
+   - The game continues until the maximum number of turns is reached or a player’s health drops to zero.

 File Locations
 - JAR File: `res/milestone2.jar`
 - Initial World Map: `res/world_map_initial.png`